The Salton Sea, California Photography Hot Spot

 MANUAL MODE:

-You can do your long-exposure running and milky water shots if the wind moves the waters around.
+You can do your long-exposure running and milky water shots if the wind moves the water around.
 You will have to use a tripod for this effect.
 Your settings will vary depending on the lighting and your neutral density filter.
 You will shoot in manual mode for the milky waters.
 ISO is always 100 or as low as your camera will allow.
-The aperture is f22 or the highest f-stop your camera will allow.
+The aperture is f/22 or the highest f-stop your camera will allow.
 Your shutter speed will be the only variable depending on the light.
 Roll your shutter speed until your meter reads zero.
 (In the center) Use your shutter release or 2-second timer to prevent camera movement when exposing.
 You will want at least a 2-second exposure for milky water.
 If you don’t have a neutral density filter, you may not get more than 1/15th of a second in the sun.

 We highly suggest you do not go anywhere without one.
 Long-exposure photography with moving waters can make the difference between lifeless images and outstanding, dynamic images.